cpu-chromium/gn_tool/README.md

 # gn_tool
-Downloads recent gn binaries (linux, mac, win).
+Downloads recent GN binaries (linux, mac, win).

+GN (generate ninja) is a meta-build system.
+Used in chromium and mojo.

 - Requires python 2.6 or 2.7
 - Downloads and runs gsutil (googlestorage one)